calmjs/calmjs/README.rst

 ======

-A Python framework for building toolchains and utilities for working with the Node.js ecosystem from within a Python environment for development, testing, and deployment.
+A Python framework for building toolchains and utilities for working with the Node.js ecosystem from within a Python environment.

 .. image:: https://travis-ci.org/calmjs/calmjs.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs